jbcodeforce/flink-studies/docs/index.md

  ![4](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/local-state.png)

+## Runtime architecture

-This is the Job Manager component which parallelizes the job and distributes slices of [the Data Stream](https://ci.apache.org/projects/flink/flink-docs-stable/dev/datastream_api.html) flow, the developers have defined.
-Each parallel slice of the job is executed in a **task slot**.
+This is the Job Manager component which parallelizes the job and distributes slices of [the Data Stream](https://ci.apache.org/projects/flink/flink-docs-stable/dev/datastream_api.html) flow, the developers have defined.Each parallel slice of the job is executed in a **task slot**.
+Once the job is submitted, the **Job Manager** is scheduling the job to different task slots within the **Task Manager**.
+The Job manager may create resources from a computer pool, or in kubernetes deployment, it creates pods.

  ![5](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/distributed-runtime.svg)

+Once the job is running, the Job Manager is responsible to coordinate the activities of the Flink cluster, like checkpointing, and restarting task manager that may have failed.

+Tasks are loading the data from sources, do their own processing and then send data among themselves for repartitioning and rebalancing, to then push results out to the sinks.

+When Flink is not able to process a real-time event, it may have to buffer it, until other necessary data has arrived.
+This buffer has to be persisted in longer storage, so data are not lost if a task manager fails and has to be restarted.
+In batch mode, the job can reload the data from the beginning.
+In batch the results are computed once the job is done (count the number of record like `select count(*) AS `count` from bounded_pageviews;` return one result), while in streaming, each event may be the last one recieved, so results are produced incrementally, after every events or after a certain period of time based on timers.

 ???- "Parameters"
     *  taskmanager.numberOfTaskSlots: 2